6thfdwp/learning-thoughts/JavaScript-language-and-paradigms.md

 #### [Async I/O and Event loop](https://blog.risingstack.com/node-js-at-scale-understanding-node-js-event-loop/)

+[Where NodeJS could fit](https://www.toptal.com/nodejs/why-the-hell-would-i-use-node-js) has good summary.
+Simply put: its non-blocking model suitable for handling large number of concurrent requests each perform normal read/write ops, but not for CPU intensive computation

 **Single thread (call stack):**
-refer to JS runtime (eg. V8, I think these things that implement ECMA specs), one call stack frame (note heap is another data structure for object allocation, those objects used in fn execution are only pointers pushed/popped in the call stack).
-Call stack is also what error stack trace print out when some bad happens
+refer to JS runtime (eg. V8, I think these things that implement ECMA specs), one call stack frame.
+NOTE heap is another data structure for object allocation, objects used in fn execution are only pointers pushed/popped in the call stack).
+Memory may still hold the object content after function returns if there is reference.
+Call stack is also what error stack trace print out when some errors raised.

 **Concurrency**
 Even JS runtime is single thread, the native side is multi threads.
-JS is able to call browser or C++ API (if in Node) to make long running operations run concurrently without blocking the call stack
+JS is able to call browser or C++ API (if in Node) to make long running operations run concurrently without blocking the call stack.

 **Task Queue:**
 It's where callback listeners stay.
 When JS calls native API, (setTimeout, http.get, readFile etc.) it actually send operations to background threads, also attach listeners.
 After operations finish, the callback listeners get into the task queue.